kaittremblay/board-manual/introduction/about-dmg.md

 ### Milieu

-DMG address all three streams of media art practice: Production, exhibition and distribution.
+DMG addresses all three streams of media art practice: Production, exhibition and distribution.
 Our members create and display their artworks using time-based technologies including computer and analog games, sound/audio, video, robotics and electronics, immersive and interactive, Web-based, electronics, radio and sound.
 Our sector is extremely well developed in Toronto, with over 40 organizations serving and supporting a broad community of media art makers.

 ### Values